 Corned beef and cabbage is also one of the 1,000 Foods to Eat listed in the book 1,000 Foods To Eat Before You Die, by Mimi Sheraton.
 The book states that billions of pounds of corned beef are eaten every March 17.
 Corned beef was everywhere I looked today at the grocery store. 🙂

 This Irish classic is #6 on my quest to prepare and eat each of the foods listed in the book 1,000 Foods To Eat Before You Die.

-Please visit my 1,000 Foods to Eat Project page for a list of the foods tried so far.
+Visit my 1,000 Foods to Eat Project page for a list of the foods tried so far!

 Serve these delicious foods with what else?
-Potatoes.
-My preference is creamy mashed potatoes.
+Creamy mashed potatoes of course!

 Happy St. Patrick’s Day if you are reading this on March 17!